Get up to $26,000 per employee with the ERC tax credit!

 - Reduction in services or goods offered to your customers;

 - Cut down in your hours of operation

 In response to the rapid effects of the pandemic on our economy, the CAA was revamped in 2021.
-This was officially approved and signed by Biden on March 11, extending deadlines and eligibility requirements for the Employee Retention Credit and other incentives.
+This was officially approved and signed by President Biden on March 11, extending deadlines and eligibility requirements for the Employee Retention Credit and other incentives.
 Another exciting update is the fact that businesses can now claim the ERC alongside PPP and other paycheck protection programs.
 Even if you already claimed PPP and got your loan forgiven, you still qualify for this credit!

 Small and medium-sized businesses make up over 99% of all U.S. businesses in the U.S. When big players like Google, Apple, and other large companies are the only ones thriving, our economy is not in a good place.
-In 2021, the new COVID-relief bill expanded the guidelines to help more businesses qualify.
-Even if you were in losses or do not have tax liability, you can still benefit by receiving a substantial refund equal to each and every dollar above your company’s tax liability.
+In 2021, the new COVID relief bill expanded the guidelines to help more businesses qualify.
+Even if you are in losses or do not have tax liability, you can still benefit.

 The Employee Retention Credit was revamped in 2021 to reach more businesses and help more Americans stay employed.
 This is achieved by providing a refundable credit to offset or potentially eliminate payroll tax for business owners who were impacted by the pandemic.
 This is currently one of the largest credits available to business owners, delivering thousands of dollars in credits per employee with qualified wages.